UPDATED OCTOBER 22, 2020

 - Augmenting current cleaning protocols to focus on disinfecting touch points.

-- Disinfectant and wipes available in classrooms.
+- Disinfectant and wipes are available in classrooms and for workspaces.

 - Signage to encourage best practices for personal hygiene and the movement of people through campus spaces.

 - Modified setups in offices, classrooms, labs, makerspaces, and other facilities to enable social distancing as well as cleaning and disinfection protocols.

 - Hand sanitizer stands are provided in every building at the entrances and in restrooms and classrooms.

 - Facilities Management and building managers will identify classroom entrances and exits.
 If classrooms have two entrances, they have specific entrances for entering and exiting the room.